Scale invariance vs conformal invariance: Holography

 The first formula corresponds to the gradient formula of the renormalization group.
 Indeed, the second formula suggests that the holographic $c$-function (\ref{holographicc}) is proportional to $|W|^{-d+1}$ and with the holographic scheme (\ref{holgraphics}), we can precisely reproduce the gradient formula of the field theory.

-Note that for a given $V(\Phi)$ there could be many different $W$ that satisfies (\ref{superpotential}) and each gives a different flow.
+Note that for a given $V(\Phi)$ there could be many different superpotentials $W$ that satisfy (\ref{superpotential}) and each gives a different flow.
 On the other hand, not every $V(\Phi)$ possess the corresponding fake superpotential $W(\Phi)$.
 The potential flow (\ref{potflow}) has a natural interpretation as the gradient formula of the beta function.
-We recall that the gradient formula in the renormalization group could contain the anti-symmetric part.
-If there were ``B-field", then it would have an anti-symmetric part in $\mathcal{G}^{IJ}$, but the significance is not so clear at this point.
-It seems that the anti-symmetric part vanishes in holographic computation.\footnote{Another interesting feature of the holographic computation is $\chi^{a}_{IJ} = \frac{1}{2}\chi^{g}_{IJ}$ in a natural holographic scheme as we mentioned above.
+We recall that the gradient formula in the renormalization group could contain the antisymmetric part.
+If there were ``B-field", then it would have an antisymmetric part in $\mathcal{G}^{IJ}$ (which is related to $w_{IJ} = \partial_I w_J - \partial_J w_I$ in the local renormalization group discussed in section \ref{localr}), but the significance is not so clear at this point.
+It seems that the antisymmetric part vanishes in holographic computation.\footnote{Another interesting feature of the holographic computation is $\chi^{a}_{IJ} = \frac{1}{2}\chi^{g}_{IJ}$ in a natural holographic scheme as we mentioned above.
 Of course, this relation can be modified by adding local counterterms, so it is not a robust prediction.}

 From the Hamilton-Jacobi formulation of the holographic renormalization group flow \cite{de Boer:1999xf}, the condition (\ref{superpotential}) is regarded as a holographic renormalizability from adding the boundary counterterms of scalar fields.
 In the literature it was suggested that the condition (\ref{superpotential}) is probably a necessary condition to guarantee a consistent stable renormalization group flow \cite{de Boer:1999xf}.
 For instance, the form of the potential (\ref{superpotential}) automatically guarantees the Breitenlohner-Freedman bound \cite{Breitenlohner:1982jf}: $m^2 \ge - \frac{d^2}{4L^2}$ that assures the unitarity bound of the scaling dimensions of operators at the conformal fixed point.
 It seems remarkable that the consistency of the renormalization group interpretation gives a constraint on the possible potential in the bulk gravity.